zaiboot/LyricFindSimple/README.md

 ~~~~

 And then you app should be running in http://localhost:5000.
-To change your configuration just go to: [consoleApp\Configuration.json](consoleApp\Configuration.json) and update your api key
+To change your configuration just go to: [consoleApp\Configuration.json](consoleApp\Configuration.json) and update your api key.

+Sample requests are in [postman\LyricFind.postman_collection.json](postman\LyricFind.postman_collection.json)